rails/rails/guides/source/active_job_basics.md

 database-backed queuing system for Active Job, allowing you to queue large amounts of data without requiring additional dependencies such as Redis.

-Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, numeric priorities per job, priorities by queue order and more.
+Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, numeric priorities per job, priorities by queue order, and more.

 ### Set Up